gaterace/xdml/README.md

 The Antlr4 grammar for the language is defined in antlr/DML.g4

-Each source file is a text file with a filename in the form <BasePackageName>.dml Comments start with a double slash (//) and are ignored.
+Each source file is a text file with a filename in the form `<BasePackageName`>.dml .
+Comments start with a double slash (//) and are ignored.
 Comments that start with a triple slash (///) are significant and used to document whatever item follows.
 The first non-blank, non-comment line should give the Java package name, as in: